Aodhan (singer)

 Aidan Whitehall (born 2004), known by his stage name Aodhan, is an Australian alternative rock singer-songwriter.
-He signed to the label Communion in 2020 and released his debut extended play, Flies In My Room, in 2021.
+He signed to the label Communion in 2020 and has since released two EPs, Flies In My Room (2021) and Dwelling (2023).

 Early life

-Whitehall was born in 2004 and grew up in Wollongong, New South Wales.
+Aidan Whitehall was born in 2004 and grew up in Wollongong, New South Wales.
 He began playing electronic music when he was twelve years old, and subsequently began learning guitar.
 When he was thirteen, he began writing music, and performed live for the first time.

 Career

 Early releases

 In 2019, Whitehall uploaded his debut single, "Love is Hard to Write About", to SoundCloud.
 The same year, Whitehall took out the Triple J Unearthed High Indigenous Initiative, winning the opportunity to partner with APRA songwriters including Josh Pyke.
 The song he produced with Pyke, "Drive", ranked 13th on the AU Review's 'Top 40 Best Australian Tracks of 2020' list.

 In June 2020, Aodhan signed with United Kingdom-based publishing group Communion.